synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 function send_message(funcname, args)  {
 ```

 First a JSON dictionary representing the message (function call) gets created.
-It may look like the code is stuttering but what it is really saying is “set the “funcname” entry in the dictionary to the value of the funcname parameter that was passed into this function”, and then “set the “args” entry in the dictionary to the value of the args parameter that was passed in.
+It may look like the code is stuttering but what it is really saying is “set the “funcname” entry *in the dictionary* to the value of the funcname parameter that was *passed into this function*”, and then “set the “args” entry *in the dictionary* to the value of the args parameter that was passed in.

 For example, if someone calls send_message(“foo”, [1,2,3]) then message will become `{funcname: “foo”, args: [1,2,3]}`